 - Promote healthy competition – Us group points and leaderboards

 An organization cannot implement any gamification strategy without a solid understanding of employee knowledge needs.
-EI Design always begins its approach with this kind of needs analysis.
+EI always begins its approach with this kind of needs analysis.
 It is also important to understand the behavior change that is required.
 This will determine what kind of game or game mechanics are used and how.
 Instructions for the games must be clear and concise to ensure a positive experience.

-EI Design uses proven gamification approaches and techniques to achieve successful gamification, including focusing on longer-term gamification which can include gaming apps, VR integration, microlearning, and personalized gaming challenges.
+EI uses proven gamification approaches and techniques to achieve successful gamification, including focusing on longer-term gamification which can include gaming apps, VR integration, microlearning, and personalized gaming challenges.
 Ultimately, their approach to game-based learning is driving learner adoption, engagement, retention and performance.

 > Read Insight